-Non-attendance at University Examinations for which one has entered may be treated as grounds for expulsion or for the imposition of a lesser penalty as the Governing Body may decide, unless permission for such absence is given by the University Proctors.
-This will normally be given only in cases where the application is supported by clear and compelling medical evidence.
+Unexcused absences from University Examinations for which one has entered will have extremely serious consequences.
+Permission to be excused from examinations can only be granted by the University Proctors, who will normally only permit absences in cases where the application is supported by clear and compelling medical evidence.
 It is not acceptable that any student unilaterally decides that they would prefer to take the examinations on another occasion.
-This rule applies to all University examinations, including the Second Public Examination.
+This rule applies to all University examinations.